-It wasn’t just that they liked it, however; these are kids who think watching America’s Funniest Home Videos on YouTube is quality entertainment, so I take their “approval” with a grain of salt.
+It wasn’t just that they liked it; these are kids who think watching America’s Funniest Home Videos on YouTube is quality entertainment, so I take their “approval” with a grain of salt.
 No, they felt it; they got it.
-Ella understood the show’s humor immediately and was “in” on all of the jokes, which was such a hoot.
+Ella understood the show’s humor immediately and was “in” on all the jokes, which was such a hoot.
 (Her raised eyebrows when Principal McGee announced she was “looking for a place to build a bomb shelter with enough room for almost everyone” were priceless.
 “ALMOST everyone??”)

 Annie was so into Sandy and Danny, so rooting for them.
 “But Mom!
 He didn’t want to dance with Cha Cha!
 HE STILL LIKES SANDY.
 Omg, WHAT WILL HAPPEN TO THEM??”
 It was hilarious and sweet and fantastic.

-Kids.
+Kids!
 They make you do the darndest things.

 Plus, there was still the music.
-Even if the vocals were lackluster at times (and tremendous at others), the songs remain the same.
+Even if the vocals were lackluster at times – and tremendous at others – the songs remain the same.
 They’re infectious and timeless.
 Sharing all of it with Annie and Ella was, in a word, wonderful.

 Since I don’t remember the first time I saw the movie Grease, I don’t know if I experienced similar euphoria upon watching it.
 Maybe I did.
 Or maybe it just grew on me; hard to say.
 I don’t know how Grease: Live will hold up over time.
-Perhaps I’ll feel just as awed by it in ten years.
+Perhaps I’ll be just as awed by it in ten years.
 Or perhaps this feeling will fade and I’ll discover the production doesn’t carry its weight; its success was in the spectacle.

 Either way, I doubt I’ll forget how it felt last night to be a part of it, to sing along, to watch my girls joining in the celebration.